Diagnosing a Faulty Diverter Valve on a Boiler [And What It Costs to Fix]

 When the diverter valve is faulty, and other expensive parts are on their way out, we’d suggest investigating the cost of a new boiler.
 For that, we’d recommend Heatable — they offer exceptional value for money and superb customer service.
 You can check Heatable’s prices by filling in this anonymous, 90-second questionnaire.

 Expect to pay £250-350 to have a faulty diverter valve replaced.

 Like every other aspect of a heating system, there’s a lot that affects the cost.

-If we take a quick look over at Google, we can see that valves fluctuate from around £80-200.
+A quick look over at Google shows us that valve prices fluctuate around £80-200.

-If you’re boiler has a diverter valve that costs £80-120, it’s likely £250 will cover the cost of the repair (including parts and labour)
+If your boiler has a diverter valve that costs £80-120, £250 should cover the cost of the repair (including parts and labour).

 Hourly rates throughout the country vary.
 Being in a less expensive part of the UK, compared with say London, could make £50-60 difference to the overall repair cost.

 Also, consider the ease of replacement.
 Some faulty diverter valves are easy to get to and easy to replace.

 The quicker and easy the replacement is, the less it’s going to cost.
 You can get up to three repair quotes from local Gas Safe engineers here.